svacha/coursera_getdata_project/README.md

 ## Overview

-Using the UCI "Human Activity Recognition Using Smartphones" dataset, we are going to collect the data into a tidy dataset and calculate some averages.
+Using the UCI "Human Activity Recognition Using Smartphones" dataset, we are going to collect the data into a tidy dataset and calculate averages by subject and activity.

 ## Data source